-- Identified needed service contract improvements related to specific goals, outcomes, and output measures.
-These measures will become part of future procurements and resulting contracts.
-Contract monitoring will be enhanced to include assessment of the contractor's ability to meet measures. - Created a structure for a centralized client services procurement unit to ensure uniform and consistent procurement practices. - Developed policies, procedures, and tools to strengthen contracting. - Identified methods to provide ongoing technical assistance and training for procurement and contract management staff to increase agency accountability. - Began developing a plan for the conversion from open enrollment to competitive procurement contracting.
+- DFPS identified needed service contract improvements related to specific goals, outcomes, and output measures.
+These measures became part of future procurements and resulting contracts.
+Contract monitoring was enhanced to include assessment of the contractor's ability to meet measures. - Structure for a centralized client services procurement unit was created and operationalized to ensure uniform and consistent procurement practices. - Policies, procedures, and tools were developed to strengthen contracting. - Procurement and contract management staff were provided with technical assistance and training.
+A conference was held offering training in basic job skills development, proposal review, Title IV-E contracts, performance management, developing performance measures, and overview of the financial process.